jreyesr/websockets_tests/README.md

 1. Open `client.html` on a web browser.
 1. Type either "GET\_TIME" or "GREET\_ME" on the client's input box.
 Press the "Send" button.
 1. The server console should log the request.
 The client should display the server response below the input box.

+## test3

+This example tests cross-device communications.
+It is almost the same as test2, but it can communicate across a network.

+1. Run `python server.py` on the console.
+1. Open `client.html` on a web browser _on another device!_.
+1. Type the server's IP address on the client's first input box.
+Press the "Connect" button and hope that it connects...
+1. Type either "GET\_TIME" or "GREET\_ME" on the client's second input box.
+Press the "Send" button.
+1. The server console should log the request.
+The client should display the server response below the input box.